 If you’re coming from the full-frame world, don’t let the X1D’s relatively low ISO limit fool you: While it might not be as insanely high as the Nikon D5 — which maxes out at ISO three million — real-world noise performance is neck-and-neck at equivalent ISO settings, especially once you normalize the 50MP Hasselblad files down to match those from the 20MP Nikon.

 As good as the sensor is, actual low-light performance is limited by the relatively slow XCD lenses.
 As we mentioned earlier, you can find a more effective total package for low-light photography with a full-frame setup.
 Furthermore, the X1D’s contrast-detection autofocus won’t do you any favors in dimly lit scenes, as we discovered while shooting in a dark dive bar with 80mm.
 Still, if you have patience, the results are good.

 As for the lenses, both the 45mm and the 90mm were sharp under the right conditions, but we nailed more shots with 45mm, likely because it is just easier to handhold a wide angle.
 If you’re concerned about critical focus, shooting handheld with a 50MP sensor isn’t exactly a recipe for success; move just a little bit after locking focus, and you might find your subject now falls outside the depth of field.
 It’s a good idea to use a tripod whenever possible, or stick to smaller f-stops when working handheld.

 Motion blur is another problem.
 Since the X1D seems geared toward handheld shooting, this is likely an issue many photographers will encounter.
 As always, use a tripod when you can; and when you can’t, well, take lots of pictures.

 One last thing we should mention is that the X1D does not contain a self-cleaning sensor, so dust spots are common.
 Have a bulb blower and some sensor swabs handy, as keeping dust off that huge sensor when changing lenses is just about impossible.

-The Hasselblad X1D is covered for a period of one year or 100,000 exposures (whichever comes first).
-Customers who purchase the camera before September 30, 2017 will receive an additional 12 months of warranty coverage for free.
+The Hasselblad X1D is covered for a period of one year or 100,000 exposures, whichever comes first.
 XCD lenses are also covered for one year.Our Take